Trump Can't Get Funding For His Border Wall So His Supporters Are Literally Paying For It Themselves

 Kolfage launched the campaign two days after a the New York Post pitched the idea of crowdfunding the Southern wall.
 Hey, if we do it for people who need to pay medical bills because the U.S. healthcare system is a joke, why not do it too for a government project?

 Building the wall, perhaps Trump’s main campaign promise, has been more of a pipe dream than actual accomplishment for the Republican administration in the nearly two years since he was sworn-in.
-The wall's estimated costs have varied wildly, but most estimations put them somewhere between $12 billion and $20 billion.
-An outlier was a staff report written for the Senate Democrats, which said the final price tag of the project could be up to $70 billion.
+The wall's estimated costs have varied wildly, but most estimations put them somewhere between $12 billion and $20 billion USD.
+An outlier was a staff report written for the Senate Democrats, which said the final price tag of the project could be up to $70 billion USD.

 Advertisement